 Dr. McKenzie received B.S. and M.S. degrees in education from Illinois State University and MS.Ed. and Ed.D. degrees from Teachers College, Columbia University.
 He received a Certificate in Management Development from Cornell University’s School of Industrial and Labor Relations and was a participant in the Harvard University Graduate School of Education’s Institute for Educational Management.

 Dr. McKenzie is a contributing author to African American Fraternities and Sororities: The Legacy and the Vision (2005), Student Freedom Revisited: New Issues and Perspectives (2005), and Alpha Phi Alpha: A Legacy of Greatness, The Demands of Transcendence (2012).
 He has also contributed articles to the NASPA (National Association of Student Personnel Administrators) Journal.
 His doctoral dissertation, Fraters: Black Greek-Letter Fraternities at Four Historically Black Colleges, 1920-1960, examined the origins and evolution of Black-Greek Letter fraternities at four HBCUs over a forty-year period.

 Dr. McKenzie is Past-President of the Teachers College (TC), Columbia University Alumni Council and participates in TC’s Alumni Mentoring Program.
+He is a member of the Board of Trustees of Brooklyn Emerging Leaders Academy Charter High School and St. Francis Preparatory School in Fresh Meadows, Queens.
 He is the recipient of St. John’s Vincentian Mission Award, and The Spirit of St. John’s Award.
 His professional affiliations include the American Counseling Association, the American College Personnel Association, the National Academic Advising Association and the National Association of Student Personnel Administrators.